 Performing the Surya Puja or Puja for Sun, greatly reduces the feelings of anger, ego, jealousy, and other negative feelings.
 The hymns and benefits of worshiping Lord Sun are also described in Rigveda.

-Recite those hymns of Rig Veda and perform Puja with full dedication to attain the maximum benefits during Chhath Puja in 2016.
+Recite those hymns of Rig Veda and perform Puja with full dedication to attain the maximum benefits during Chhath Puja.

-Let's now discuss the legend of Chhath Puja, which gives the actual reason for its occurrence and celebrations in the year 2016.
+Let's now discuss the legend of Chhath Puja, which gives the actual reason for its occurrence and celebrations.